-- Select the questions you would like to include in the scavenger hunt.
+- Select the questions you want to include in the scavenger hunt.
 Create three or more questions for the game to work effectively.
 (Eight questions is an optimal amount, and is the number used in this activity.)

-- In a word document, create a table.
-The column headers should be Answer, Question, QR code, and Symbol (shown below).
+- In a MS Word document, create a table.
+Make the column headers Answer, Question, QR code, and Symbol (as shown below).

 - Fill in each of the following rows with the questions and answers you have selected; one question and answer per row.

 - Select a unique symbol for each question and place under the symbol column.

 - Find possible symbols from free clipart or freely available graphics in Wikimedia Commons.

 - Create a QR code for each question by going to https://www.the-qrcode-generator.com/.